Las Vegas Metro Again Responding to Noninjury Accidents

 This is good news for motorists.
 Due to a manpower shortage, in March 2014 the Las Vegas Metropolitan Police Department (“Metro”) stopped responding to accidents where no one seemed to be injured, or where no one was suspected of impairment.
 Metro also stopped accepting accident reports at police substations, instead advising parties involved in accidents to collect the other driver’s name, address, license plate number and type of car for insurance purposes.

 The problem with the former Metro policy was that drivers who are in car accidents often don’t realize that they have been injured until later, sometimes even days after the accident when the adrenalin rush from being in the accident wears off.
-As a result, many injury cases were not documented, often resulting in disputes about who was at fault or even whether there was an accident at all.
+As a result, an injury attorney would have trouble pursing compensation with many injury cases as they were not documented.
+This often results in disputes about who was at fault or even whether there was an accident at all.

 The change in Metro policy was made possible by an increase in Clark County’s sales tax rate, which provided the funds for Metro to hire additional officers.